“Any idiot can run a marathon, but it takes a special idiot to run an ultra-marathon”

-Two years earlier, my sons and I sat on the deck of a cruise ship, chowing down on two-and-a-half-foot-tall ice cream cones; because if you didn’t know, cruises are just eating competitions in hiding.
+Two years earlier, my sons and I sat on the deck of a cruise ship, chowing down on two-and-a-half-foot-tall ice cream cones.
 On a cruise, when you get hungry, you eat.
-When you get bored, you eat.
-When you get sleepy, just eat.
-It’s like being trapped in a Golden Corral for three days.
+Bored? you eat.
+Sleepy, just eat.
+It was like being trapped in a Golden Corral for three days.
 My biggest weakness on the cruise was the unlimited, self-serve ice cream littered across the ship.
 I couldn’t help myself.

 “I brought you some ice cream, Lt.
 Dan!”